Political Profile: David Murray – NDP

 “We have a candidate in place who has made some inroads before the election is called.
 We have not had that luxury before,” says Douglas, adding, “We have raised more money and have got more people working at the grass roots level than I have ever seen before.
 I think Mr. Fast will have his hands full next election.”

+For his part the NDP candidate for Abbotsford feels a great affinity for the party’s roots and feels he shares a great deal in common with party stalwarts like Douglas.
 “I grew up a dyed-in-the-wool Prairie pragmatist,” says David Murray, “Which meant following my father’s footsteps and becoming a member of the NDP.”
 Murray, who is an executive member of CUPE and the Fraser Valley Labour Council, has been knocking on doors in Abbotsford for almost a year and has been pleasantly surprised by the response he has received.

 “People aren’t quite sure what’s wrong, in many cases, but they know something has to change.
 I haven’t received an unfriendly response at any home I’ve visited and I was taken aback by the number of people who said they’ve never been visited by a politician at their home, much less in between elections,” says Murray.